AI & Privacy

 Coding-Specialized Models

-Beyond the coding variants of general models, Ollama offers several dedicated code models.
+Beyond the coding variants of general models, Ollama offers several dedicated code models optimized specifically for software development tasks.

 CodeLlama (7B to 70B Parameters)